Josefinekihlstrom/Plant-Memory/README.md

 ### Thank you
 Thank you to the following people:
 * My mentor Sen Owonikoko.
+* My fellow Code Institute friend Qim for all support along the way.
 * Slack community for helping me when I thought my project was lost forever due to a dockerfile change.

 ## Disclaimer